Globalkmaria/rateOfReturn/README.md

-# Show me rate of return
+# Show me RoR(Rate of Return)

-Want to track every stock you bought?
-With Show me RoR you can track every stock you bought
+Project Link :

+Interested in effortlessly tracking every stock you've purchased?
+Look no further than Show me RoR, where you can effortlessly monitor all your stock investments!

+# Release Notes

 # Project duration